CSIRO-enviro-informatics/crs-ont/README.md

 ![](images/crs-pyramid.svg)
 **Figure 2**: The main classes of this ontology echoing the layout of the CRS interactive diagram reproduced in Figure 1.

-This ontology goes beyond the publicly available information on the CRS system and includes a couple of extra classes (such as `Relationship`) and also relates its classes to classes in well-known ontologies, for example, the CRS `Commonwealth Person` class is described as being a `sub class of` the [FOAF Vocabulary](http://xmlns.com/foaf/spec/)'s `Person` class.
+This ontology goes beyond the publicly available information on the CRS system and includes a couple of extra classes (such as `Relationship`) to assist with graph model methods of data delivery.

-The link between a **Function** and an **Agency** is important, as this refers to both responsibility and funding.
+As per the original CRS, the link between a **Function** and an **Agency** is important, as this indicates both responsibility and funding.
-Direct links `crs:isPerformedBy` and its inverse `crs:performs` capture the instantantaneous state, or snapshot.
+Direct `crs:isPerformedBy` and the inverse `crs:performs` relationships capture the instantaneous state, or snapshot.
-An indirect link, via an association-object from the class `crs:Relationship`, allows more information to be captured, such as the specific role of the agent, and in particular the time period during which the relationship applies, as shown in this figure:
+An indirect link, via an association-object from the class `crs:Relationship`, allows more information to be captured, such as the specific role of the agent, and in particular the time period during which the relationship applies, as shown in Figure 3.

 ![](images/relationship.png)
+**Figure 3**: The *Relationship* role *qualifying*, that it adding nuance to, the `crs:isPerformedBy`/`crs:performs` relationship.

 Note that a `crs:Relationship` can pertain to any set of entities.
-One specialization is defined: `crs:Affiliation` which is between agents or parties.
+One specialisation is defined: `crs:Affiliation` which is between agents or parties, as per Figure 4.

 ![](images/affiliation.png)
+**Figure 4**: the `crs:Affiliation` class, a specialisation of the `crs:Relationship` class that pertains to agents or parties only.

-The complete set of CRS ontology classes and their main relations and associations to other ontology's classes is shown in Figure 3.
+The complete set of CRS ontology classes and their main relations to other ontology's classes is shown in Figure 5.

 ![](images/crs.svg)
-**Figure 3**: The complete class diagram of this CRS Ontology
+**Figure 5**: The complete class diagram of this CRS Ontology

 ## Example Data